mohzulfikar/Google-Summer-of-Code/README.md

    - Add inputs to choose which file should be applied the operations (`touch`, `cat`, `rm`)
    - Apply on [homebrew-core](https://github.com/Homebrew/homebrew-core) and [homebrew-test-bot](https://github.com/Homebrew/homebrew-test-bot/blob/9c3a37b30e2db946c5da79b5d2f5d1c57e9129ae/.github/workflows/tests.yml) repository.
 5. Create second composite action.
+   - We can group the "cache" step from several repositories and provide some custom behaviour like the "unlink" and "relink" step or the cleaning step that will be run on the CI workflow.
+   - Several example of the workflow can be found on [cache.yml](https://github.com/mohzulfikar-org/homebrew-cask/blob/master/.github/workflows/cache.yml) or [ci.yml](https://github.com/mohzulfikar-org/homebrew-cask/blob/master/.github/workflows/ci.yml) on the homebrew-cask repository.
+We can also see it on [dispatch-build-bottle.yml](https://github.com/Homebrew/homebrew-core/blob/master/.github/workflows/dispatch-build-bottle.yml) on homebrew-core repository.
+6. Create third composite action.
    - Grouping the upload, delete, count bottles, and post cleanup steps.

 > Additionally, a detailed timeline can be found on [TIMELINE.md](TIMELINE.md)